 5 things you should know

-1. Ebrus is a mix of frigid mountains on the northern side, forests in the southwest, and fields in the east.
+1. Ebrus is a mix of frigid mountains throughout the central kingdom, and fields extending towards the coast in the northwest.
 The diverse climate leaves them prepared for most any kinds of weather and they adapt quickly to most any area.
-The mountainous terrain makes Ebrus home to many ancient and secluded places, such as the Monastery of 10,000 Lanterns, which has stood in a lofty place of solitude for over a millenia.
+The mountainous terrain makes Ebrus home to many ancient and secluded places, such as the Monastery of Ten Thousand Lanterns, which has stood in a lofty place of solitude for over a millennium.

-2. Charles Rezak Falion’s reign as Baron began the Red Era.
-A period of much greater emphasis on militaristic practices and with a much stricter regime.
+2. The once-king Charles Rezak Falion’s reign began as the Baron of Ebrus during the Red Era, which was a period of much greater emphasis on militaristic practices and with a much stricter regime.
 The people are enormously more patriotic than during the Golden Era’s indifference.
+His sister, Queen Vivian, continues these traditions of patriotism.
+In Ebrus, those common folk who have received recognition for their great patriotism and service to their kingdom often have the honorific ‘Vor’ appended to the beginning of their family name.

 4. The group, The Tainted Crown, is rumored to police the alleged underworld that exists within Terath.
 No organization has ever used this name as a signature; it is the name given by the people.
 Though you may hear this name throughout Terath, it is rumored to have originated within Ebrus, and have ties to the organization known as the House of Cards.